DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 On the other hand, behind them was the elven shrine maiden Reiren, who was grumbling with a sullen look on her face:
 [Foreign gods submitting?
 Huh, what a joke.
-It is merely just a cease fire.]
+It is merely a cease fire.]

 "Hey, Kai?"